ohduran/ohduran.github.io/_posts/2018-10-06-how-to-read-a-book.md

 If that is so, then, which are the ten books that you would bring with you to a dessert island?

-> The imagined situation seems bizarre and unreal, but we are all to some extent persons marooned on a dessert island (Note: Our relationship with the outside world is like messages inside a bottle).
+> The imagined situation seems bizarre and unreal, but we are all to some extent persons marooned on a dessert island.
 >
 > -- __How to Read a Book__

+Our relationship with the outside world is like messages inside a bottle.
+Books are one way to communicate with our world in a timeless way, learn from an absent teacher.

 Reading actively, enjoy reading and what you read, is not only good in itself, but also a means to an end: advancement in your career for starters, but also advancement in your growth as a person and the growth of the mind, keeping it alive, healthy and alert.
 So read, read, and keep reading.
 And be guided by this practical book on how to read.